Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Numerical validation

 If fibers are randomly oriented in a plane the following equations can be used to predict the elastic modulus:

 Since a random fiber composite is considered isotropic in its plane, the Poisson's ratio can be calculated as:

-The properties of this composite do not depend directly on the fiber length or radius, but on the aspect ratio $l/d$.
+According to this approximation, the properties of this composite do not depend directly on the fiber length or radius, but on the aspect ratio $l/d$.
 Our test setting runs on the unitary cube, with a fiber ratio $\beta = 0.135$ and a fiber aspect ratio of $\frac{l}{2r} \approx 10$, where $l$ is the fiber's length and $r$ is the fiber's radius; the values used are described in Table~\ref{tab:beta0.135}.

-We could not find an exact estimate of the error convergence, but we expect the solution to improve as the number of fibers increases because: \begin{itemize} \item the fiber radius $a$ reduces, improving of the average non-slip condition, \item more fibers result in a more homogeneous material on the planes parallel to the $<x,y>$ plane. \end{itemize}
+We could not find an exact estimate of the error convergence, but we expect the solution to improve as the number of fibers increases because: \begin{itemize} \item the fiber radius $a$ reduces, improving of the average non-slip condition, \item more fibers result in a more homogeneous material on the planes parallel to the $\langle x,y \rangle$ plane. \end{itemize}

 Following \cite{pan2008analysis}, we consider a short fiber E-glass/urethane composite: the fiber and matrix Young's modulus are, respectively, $E_f~=~70 GPa$ and $E_m~=~3 GPa$, while the Poisson ratios are $\nu_f~=~0.2$ and $\nu_m~=~0.38$.
-These values were the converted to the Lam\'{e} parameters using the classic formulas for hyper elastic materials.
+These values werex converted to the Lam\'{e} parameters using the classic formulas for hyper elastic materials.

 The predicted parameters for the composite are: $E_C~=~2.20 GPa$ and $\nu_C~=~0.38 GPa$; these are slightly different from \cite{pan2008analysis} because, in the Halpin-Tsai equations, $l/d$ was used instead of $2l/d$ .
 The boundary conditions used for the pull tests are the same of Paragraph \ref{par:pull}.